DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Experiments

 \emph{Can we select data from large heterogeneous datasets in the real world?}

 \textbf{Open X-Embodiment Dataset~(OXE).} In the real world, we show data selection from the OXE~\citep{o2024open} datasets and evaluate on four tasks on two robot embodiments shown in Figure~\ref{fig:results_real}~(top).
 This setting is particularly challenging: OXE is a heterogeneous aggregation of data from different labs, robots, camera setups, lighting conditions, and object arrangements.
 Further, none of our test tasks appear in OXE—we avoid matching the scene, camera pose, or objects.
 Instead, we aim to understand whether seemingly unrelated prior data can still yield positive transfer when curated appropriately.

-Our base setup uses 24 OXE datasets that were part of Octo’s original training~\citep{octo_2023}.
+Our base setup uses 24 OXE datasets that were part of Octo’s original training.
 For the \textbf{Franka-Ball} and \textbf{Franka-Pouch} tasks, we subset this to 13 and 23 datasets, respectively (denoted as OXE-13 and OXE-23).
-Full details on the number of target demonstrations, dataset partitions, evaluation methodology and amount of data selected per task are provided in the appendix.
+Full details on the number of target demonstrations, dataset partitions, and evaluation methodology are provided in App.~\ref{app:training_real}.